Wargame: Scale

 Every wargame must have a sense of scale, so that it may realistically simulate how topography, distance, and time affect warfare.
 Scale is usually expressed as a ratio, e.g. a scale of 1:1000 indicates that 1 cm on the game map represents 10 m (1,000 cm).
 In miniature wargaming, scale is more often expressed as the height of a model of a human measured from the base of its feet up to the eyes or top of the head (e.g. 28mm).

 Military wargames typically aim to model time and space as realistically as is feasible, so everything in the simulation conforms to a single scale.
 Recreational wargame designers, by contrast, tend to use abstract scaling techniques to make their wargames easier to learn and play.
 Tabletop miniature wargames, for instance, cannot realistically model the range of modern firearms, because miniature wargaming models are typically built to a scale between 1:64 and 1:120.
 At those scales, riflemen should be able to shoot each other from several meters away, which is longer than most game tables.
-If model soldiers could shoot each other from opposite ends of the table, without the need to maneuver, the game would not be much fun.
+If model soldiers could shoot each other from opposite ends of the table, without the need to maneuver, the game would be very monotonous.
 For example, the miniature wargame Bolt Action solves this problem by reducing a rifle's range to 24 inches, a sub-machine gun's range to 12 inches, and a pistol's range to 6 inches.
-Even if these ranges are not realistic, their proportions make intuitive sense (a rifle's range ought to be longer than a sub-machine gun) and thus preserve some verisimilitude, all the while compressing the battle to fit the confines of the table.
+Even if these ranges are not realistic, their proportions make intuitive sense (a rifle's range is longer than a sub-machine gun, due to the differing ammunitions) and thus preserve some verisimilitude, all the while compressing the battle to fit the confines of the table.
 Additionally, the ranges are multiples of 6, which makes them easier to remember.